MicrosoftDocs/query-docs/query-languages/dax/parent-and-child-functions-dax.md

 ---
 description: "Learn more about: Parent and Child functions"
-title: "Parent and Child functions (DAX) | Microsoft Docs"
+title: "Parent and Child functions (DAX)"
 ---
 # Parent and Child functions